 4. We do brand interiors – something that we’ve taken more and more of recently.
 We handle dealing with the entire project including builders & electricians through to sourcing the key items.

 5. I’m not actually a photographer.
 Haha – well, I suppose I am but I’m a marketer / designer first.
 I just can’t help but see the power of strong imagery to turbocharge your brand.
 Logos and identities are anchored by great messages and imagery (no matter whether illustration, photography or video) and that adds such value to brands – that’s why if ever I / we are shooting, it’s with the end marketing idea firmly in mind.
 Then as a studio we get all the collateral and messages outputted.
 You can view more of my photographic outputs here.

-6. I create spotify playlists based on food-types.
-A bit like this one.
+6. I create Spotify playlists based on food-types.

 So, how do you switch off?